eggplantbren/DNest3/README.md

 general) and is cleaner code: implementing new models should be easier than it was before.

-DNest3 currently has almost all of the features that the older DNest versions had.
-Currently the only missing feature is parallelisation.

 For documentation (currently in a draft state), please open Docs/index.html in your browser.